 - A lowered immune system, as the sun can affect your white blood cells

 - Injuries to your eyes: UV rays can damage your eye tissues

 - Skin cancer, including non-melanoma and melanoma, which is more severe and can spread to other body parts

 - Early aging, which includes tight, leathery or wrinkled skin, and dark spots

-The family physicians group emphasizes that everyone – regardless of age or your skin’s color – is at risk from too much sun exposure.
+Everyone – regardless of age or your skin’s color – is at risk from too much sun exposure.
 The U.S. Food and Drug Administration (FDA) recommends that you should use sunscreen (SPF 30 or greater), wear protective clothing, avoid being outside when the sun’s rays are strongest, take frequent breaks to hydrate and go inside periodically if you have to be outside.
 There are some medications, including antibiotics, which can make your skin more sensitive to the UV rays of the sun, according to the FDA.

 Speak with your pediatrician before taking newborns or young children out in the sun.
 Learn more about how to practice sun safety with children.

 The American Cancer Society estimates that approximately 3.5 million new cases of skin cancer are diagnosed each year, making it the most common type of cancer.
 The good news is that it is possible to find this type of cancer early.
 Be aware of new growths, spots or bumps on your skin.
 If you see anything that changes in size, shape or color, see a medical professional.
 Find out more about melanoma skin cancer risk factors and prevention by listening to our BayCare HealthChat podcast.